 The Reality of Dealer Income

-The financial aspect of being a poker dealer should be approached with a realistic perspective.
+The financial aspect of being a poker dealer should be approached realistically.
 According to the U.S. Bureau of Labor Statistics, the average annual income for a casino dealer is relatively modest, hovering around $14,700.

 Tips serve as a significant component of a poker dealer's income.
 While the base pay may be limited, tips can substantially augment earnings.